skhatri1193/sqlalchemy-challenge/README.md

 ## Honolulu SQLAlchemy Challenge Overview

-This project involves designing and implementing a SQL database to manage employee data for Pewlett Hackard, a fictional company.
-The database is populated with data from CSV files representing employee information from the 1980s and 1990s.
-The project includes data modeling, data engineering, and data analysis.

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 You're challenge is to combine the powers of SQLAlchemy, Flask, and Matplotlib to complete your weather analysis.

 ## Table of Contents